 Try the bus instead of the car or walking instead of taking the bus.

-You’ll save money on cash, which you can put into your savings account.
+You’ll save money which you can put into your savings account.

 Limit the bills and expenses you can